gf13579/ta_for_caddy/README.md

 ## Installation

-Install this add-on on index - or heavy forwarders if used.
+Install this add-on on indexers - or heavy forwarders if used.

 Configure an inputs.conf to tail a Caddy 2 access log, e.g.